 Unstructured data : this is a set of data that is not structured in form of a dataset or a matrix and rather consists of several different types of results

-For more detail on how to work with datasets in the scripting environment, please see Accessing simulation data.
-Analysis group objects from the Object library have been updated to return datasets.
-For an example of how to define dataset results in an analysis group, please see Analysis groups.
+For the FDTD, MODE, and Multiphysics software, Analysis Group objects from the Object library have been updated to return datasets.
+For an example of how to define dataset results in an analysis group, please see Analysis Groups.

 The raw data results are all un-parametrized, simple matrix results.
 To create parametrized matrix datasets from matrices, use the "Send to script" option to copy the variable into the Script Workspace.